karineek/AccelerQ/README.md

 If you try it with CPU = 1, you are very likely to get Out-of-Memory "```./phase_2_full.sh: line 26:  6350 Killed                  python3 kcl_QCELS_stage_2.py```",
 which is expected.
 This script is for GPU use only.

-With GPU, you shall change
+With a GPU, you shall change
 ```
 cpu=1 # >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>> Change when using a GPU
 ```